This will only take a moment.

 Schedule a Personal Admission Interview

 Qualified applicants who have submitted and completed their application will be invited to schedule a personal admission interview.
-Interviews can be conducted on campus, via Skype or by telephone.
+Interviews can be conducted on campus, via video conference or by telephone.

 Pay Application Fee: $100 (or request a waiver)

 The application fee may be waived for W&M undergraduates and alumni; early applicants (by priority deadline); referred applicants; high-quality applicants (academically or professionally); active duty military or veterans; volunteers who have served in humanitarian organizations such as the U.S. Peace Corps, Teach for America or AmeriCorps; and at the discretion of the Admissions Office.
 Contact an Admissions Advisor to discuss whether you qualify for a fee waiver.

 International applicants must have a TOEFL score of at least 100 if internet-based, 250 if computer-based or 600 if paper-based, or an IELTS score of at least 6.5.
 Exemptions may be granted for applicants who have earned a degree from an accredited U.S. institution or lived and worked full-time in a predominantly English-speaking country for the past two years.